qouteall/Gravity-Api/README.md

 This Gravity Changer mod is not identical to Fusion's Gravity API.
 **The two mods cannot be used interchangeably.**

+Its gravity plating functionality is based on contents from [AmethystGravity](https://modrinth.com/mod/amethyst-gravity) by CyborgCabbage.

 ### Future development goal

 * Explore the possibility of using world-coordinate velocity instead of entity-local velocity to simplify future development.
 Do aggressive rewrite to MC collision code and use Lithium's collision code which is faster.